open-contracting-extensions/ocds_bid_extension/README.md

 }
 ```

-The following JSON snippet shows how this extension can be used to model data on received requests to participate.
+The following JSON snippet shows how this extension can be used to model data on received expressions of interest.
 The first response has been evaluated and found to meet the necessary criteria, the second response has been received but not evaluated.

 ```json
 {